-For the most part Caleb Plant is considered a technical pure boxer.
-He does like to fight on the outside using his jab to create distance and set up counter shots.
+For the most part, Caleb Plant is considered a pure technical boxer.
+As he mainly likes to fight on the outside using his jab to create distance and set up counter shots.

 He tends to try to draw his opponent so he can counter with sharp punches.
 When up close, Plant definitely lives up to his name or nickname ‘Sweethands’ by unleashing perfect punch combinations.

-For the most part he stance is in a similar philly shell stance that resembles something similar ro Floyd Mayweather.
+In most cases, he uses a Philly shell stance that resembles something similar to what Floyd Mayweather used.

-I will now go into the key elements of Plant’s style, how he does certain technique uses and some highlights to show you this in action.
+Read on below to find out about some key elements of Plant’s style and how he uses certain techniques in some of the highlights to show you this in action.

-When Plant jabs, inside or outside he will always try to keep his head right off the centre line of his opponent.
-See image below of him using the jab against Jose Uzcátegui below.
+When Plant jabs, inside or outside he will always try to keep his head right off the center line of his opponent.
+See the image below of him using the jab against Jose Uzcátegui below.

 The Tennessean will also try to mix up his jab, throwing at different angles to the head or body.
 He will also use it as a defensive measure to create range from his opponent.

 Lastly, he likes to throw multiple jabs at any time at different areas, this helps to mix up his attack and keep his opponent cautious over how many Jabs he will throw.

 Now as mentioned earlier, Plant tends to stand in a Philly shell/shoulder roll-bladed type stance for the most part.
 This helps create unpredictability with his jab, but most importantly gives him the defensive edge.
 This is because he likes to use the flexibility in his hips to bend and dodge incoming shots when he gets trapped on the ropes.
 Or roll the right hand with his shoulder.